 You would also want to include some 5k, 3k pace as well as some 1500m/mile pace intervals to develop cadence across a range of speeds.

 Working in a similar way to hill sprints, these are great way to improve maximal running speed.
 They’re also great for developing your maximum cadence and stride length.
 In turn, this will “pull-up” your normal cadence across a range of speeds.

-How to include maximal sprints in your running training:
+How to include maximal sprints:

 - This should actually improve your interval workouts as well.